Improved Probabilistic Lower Bounds for Separable Matrices: Preliminaries

-Move on to the description of the union-free codes with fast decoding (UFFD codes) and their decoding algorithm.
-Such codes were introduced in \cite{vorobyev2021fast}.
+{Move on to the description of the $(d, L)$-list-decoding separable matrices.
+The concept of utilizing separable matrices within a list-decoding algorithm was first proposed in~\cite{vorobyev2021fast}.
+The authors of~\cite{vorobyev2021fast} introduced the so-called union-free (separable) matrices with fast decoding, for which the list-decoding with a list size of $L = n^{1/d}$ achieves a decoding complexity of $O(tn)$.
+This construction was later generalized in~\cite{fan2024list}, where the authors introduced the $(d, L)$-list-decoding separable matrices.}

-\begin{definition} A $t \times n$ binary matrix $C$ is a $(=d)$-union-free (or $(\le d)$-union-free) code with fast decoding, if \begin{enumerate} \item It is a $(=d)$-union-free (or $(\le d)$-union-free) code. \item Each possible vector of outcomes $\boldsymbol{r}$, i.e., a vector, which can be obtained as a Boolean sum of exactly (at most) $d$ columns of $C$, covers at most $n^{1 / d}$ columns from $C$. \end{enumerate} \end{definition}
+{\begin{definition} A $t \times n$ binary matrix $C$ is a \textit{$(d, L)$-list-decoding separable} (or \textit{$(\bar{d}, L)$-list-decoding separable}) matrix, if the following two conditions hold: \begin{enumerate} \item Matrix $C$ is a $d$-separable (or $\bar{d}$-separable) matrix. \item Each possible vector of outcomes $\boldsymbol{r}$, i.e., a vector, which can be obtained as a Boolean sum of exactly (at most) $d$ columns of $C$, covers at most $L$ columns from $C$. \end{enumerate} \end{definition}}

-For simplicity, we denote union-free codes with fast decoding as $(=d)$-UFFD codes or $(\le d)$-UFFD codes.
-The relation between UFFD codes, union-free, and disjunctive codes is formulated in the following proposition.
-The first part of the following proposition was shown in \cite{vorobyev2021fast}, and the second part easily follows from the first.

-\begin{proposition} A $d$-disjunctive code is a $(\le d)$-UFFD code.
-A $(\le d)$-UFFD code is a $(\le d)$-union-free code.

-A $d$-disjunctive code is a $(= d)$-UFFD code.
-A $(= d)$-UFFD code is a $(= d)$-union-free code. \end{proposition}